-In the first method, we will see a simple VBA script to rearrange columns automatically in excel.
-Let’s look into the following steps:
+In the first method, we will use a simple VBA script to rearrange the columns automatically.

-- In your workbook, at first press F11 or go to the Developer tab from the ribbon and choose the Visual Basic icon if the Developer Tab is enabled.
+- Press F11 or go to the Developer tab and choose the Visual Basic icon (if the Developer tab is enabled).

 Sub Rearrange_Columns()